Manuel Romay

-Manuel Romay Santiago (born 29 July 1990) is a Spanish professional footballer playing for Deportivo B as a midfielder.
+Jorge Manuel Romay Santiago (born 29 July 1990) is a Spanish professional footballer playing for Preferente Futgal club Villalonga as a midfielder.

 Club career

 He commenced his career with Montañeros making 84 appearances between 2009 and 2012.
 In 2012, he was roped by Deportivo B. Romay said that he was "excited" to play in the team.
 He made his debut for the club against Celta B.

 In June 2014, he signed for Austrian club SC Austria Lustenau.
 He made his debut against FC Liefering.